FOREX-Dollar recovers as China steadies yuan, trade data boosts Aussie

 By Anirban Nag

-LONDON, Jan 13 The dollar and risk-sensitive currencies rose against the yen and euro on Wednesday as the yuan steadied and better than expected Chinese trade data eased some of the pessimism over the world's second-largest economy.
+LONDON, Jan 13 The dollar and risk-sensitive currencies rose against the yen and the euro on Wednesday as the yuan steadied and better than expected Chinese trade data helped reduce some of the pessimism towards the world's second largest economy.

-Some analysts estimate that the Chinese central bank may have sold $10 billion-$20 billion in the last week to prop up the yuan.

-The People's Bank of China (PBOC) fixed the daily mid-point for the yuan at 6.5630 to the dollar, little changed from the steady fixes of the previous two days, alleviating some of the fears that have weighed on investors' minds about a sharp and quick depreciation in the currency.
+The People's Bank of China (PBOC) fixed the daily mid-point for the yuan at 6.5630 to the dollar, little changed from the firm fixes on the previous two days, alleviating some of the fears that have weighed on investors' minds about a sharp and quick depreciation in the currency.

 The fixing came as the central bank put a squeeze on offshore sellers of the currency by making it prohibitively expensive to speculate against the yuan.